-At the end of the MBBS programme of FMAS, RUSL, the graduate is expected to possess knowledge and competencies regarding scientific knowledge for medical practice, skills essential for medical practice, ethics, attitudes and professionalism, leadership, interpersonal relationships and teamwork, research, evidence-based medicine, and problem-solving, health promotion and social, cultural and environmental perspectives on health and continuing professional development.
+At the end of the MBBS programme of FMAS, RUSL, the graduate is expected to possess knowledge and competencies regarding scientific knowledge and skills essential for medical practice.
+Furthermore, the faculty places a strong emphasis on the attitudes, ethics, professionalism and social, cultural and environmental perspectives of health.
+The undergraduates of FMAS are highly encouraged to improve their interpersonal relationships, leadership skills, problem-solving abilities and teamwork.
+Continuing professional development, evidence-based medicine, health promotion and research are integral components of a graduate of FMAS.
 The programme is congruent with the vision and the outcomes of the faculty and complies with the level descriptors of the SLQF level-7 and Subject Benchmark Statements in Medicine.
 The medical curriculum underwent two major revisions in 2014 and 2016.
-In 2014, the faculty revised its pre-clinical medical curriculum from a traditional subject-based to a system-based curriculum with horizontal and vertical integration.
+In 2014, the faculty revised its preclinical medical curriculum from a traditional subject-based to a system-based curriculum with horizontal and vertical integration.
 Personal and Professional Development and Research in Medicine components were introduced as separate streams, in 2016 considering the national needs and global trends in medicine and the requirements of relevant professional bodies.
-Family Medicine has been introduced as a separate discipline to the MBBS program since February 2021.
-Amendments to the different components of the MBBS curriculum were done in the period 2020 - 2022, with minor revisions to the structure and learning outcomes and contents of the course units/modules, teaching-learning strategies and assessments in different disciplines.
-The MBBS programme consists of a set of core streams/modules that are logically arranged in three phases allowing the steady and step-wise progression of the undergraduates.
-The MBBS programme adopted the Outcome-Based Education Student-Centered Learning (OBE-SCL) approach.
-The Intended Learning Outcomes (ILOs) of the different disciplines/modules/streams including the clinical and field appointments are aligned with the faculty outcomes, as well as with the teaching-learning and assessment processes enabling the achievement of all the outcomes by the time of graduation.
+Family Medicine was introduced as a separate discipline to the MBBS program in February 2021.
+Amendments to the different components of the MBBS curriculum were made in the period from 2020 to 2022 with minor revisions to the contents of the course units/modules, learning outcomes, structure, and teaching-learning strategies and assessments in different disciplines.
+The MBBS programme consists of a set of core streams and modules that are logically arranged in three phases allowing the steady and step-wise progression of the undergraduates.
+The MBBS programme adopted the Outcome-Based Education Student-Centred Learning (OBE-SCL) approach.
+The Intended Learning Outcomes (ILOs) of the different disciplines, modules and streams including the clinical and field appointments are aligned with the faculty outcomes, as well as with the teaching-learning and assessment processes enabling the achievement of all the outcomes by the time of graduation.

-The Medical Library and Computer Laboratory provide services to achieve a higher quality medical education.
+The Medical Library and the Computer Laboratory provide services to achieve a higher quality medical education.
 The faculty has been using an online Learning Management System (LMS) to ensure an effective teaching-learning environment.
 The examinations are conducted by the Examinations division in collaboration with the respective departments.
-Student Services Unit provides a wide range of services for the convenience of the students by working in collaboration with several centers and units of the faculty.
-Further, the faculty consists of many centers and unit that support academic and administrative activities including the Maintenance and Transport Unit, Accounts Branch, Internal Quality Assurance Cell, Office of the Higher Degrees, Research and Publication Committee, Office of the Ethics Review Committee, Skills Lab, Faculty Cell of the Department of English Language Teaching, Animal House and Research Laboratories.
-Moreover, there are the following additional services for the staff and students: student counselling services, health services, accommodation, financial support and scholarships, reading room, cafeteria facilities, drinking water facilities, sports facilities, cultural activities, banking facilities, postal services, faculty academic mentoring program, photocopy and printing facilities, the air-conditioned auditorium at the professorial unit, and facilities for differently-abled students.
+Student Services Unit provides a wide range of services for the convenience of the students by working in collaboration with several centres and units of the faculty.
+Furthermore, the faculty consists of many centres and units that support academic and administrative activities including the Accounts Branch, Animal House, Faculty Cell of the Department of English Language Teaching, Internal Quality Assurance Cell, Maintenance and Transport Unit, Office of the Ethics Review Committee, Office of the Higher Degrees, Research and Publication Committee, Skills Lab and research laboratories.
+Moreover, the following additional services for the staff and students are available: an academic mentoring program, accommodation, an air-conditioned auditorium at the professorial unit, banking facilities, cafeteria facilities, cultural activities, drinking water facilities, facilities for differently-abled students, financial support and scholarships, health services, photocopy and printing facilities, postal services, sports facilities, student counselling services and reading rooms.